ludocode/pottery/docs/glossary.md

 See the iteration and ordering sections below.

 Note in particular that Pottery defines both `remove_all()` and `displace_all()` for clearing a non-intrusive container.
-Other libraries call such an operation "clear", but Pottery has two such operations.
+Other libraries call such an operation "clear", but in Pottery this would be ambiguous: does it remove or displace?
 The best way to distinguish them is to follow the same naming conventions as everything else: "remove" destroys the values and "displace" does not.

-Heaps also provide two additional core mutation operations.
-A heap operates on a starting range of an underlying generalized array, and these functions alter the range:

-- **`expand()`**: Expands the container to contain additional values from the underlying array, moving them to their appropriate place in the container.

-- **`contract()`**: Contracts the container to contain less values from the underlying array, moving them to the array immediately after the range of the container.

-## Intrusive Container Value Operations
+## Intrusive Container Mutation Operations

 The two fundamental mutation operations for intrusive linked containers are "link" and "unlink".
 These add or remove externally owned and allocated values to and from the container.